Introduction to Geography

 At University Park, Geography 30N is a core course for the undergraduate programs in Geography.
 Introductory courses for the other subdisciplines are Geog 010 (physical), 020 (human), and 160 (GISciences).
 Geog 040 is World Regional Geography, which presents both the human and physical geography of every region of the world.

-At World Campus, Geography 30N is a core course for the new online Bachelor of Arts degree in Energy and Sustainability Policy.
+At World Campus, Geography 30N is a major requirement for both the Bachelor of Arts and Bachelor of Science degrees in Energy and Sustainability Policy.
 For both University Park and World Campus, Penn State also offers many activities and resources on sustainability through the Center for Sustainability and the Institutes of Energy and the Environment.

 This broad focus makes geography a challenging and exciting discipline.
 Geography intersects with many other disciplines across the natural and social sciences, engineering, and the humanities.
 For example, biogeography intersects with biology; political geography intersects with political science.